AppHouseKitchen/AlDente-Charge-Limiter/README.md

 #### Don't overcook your battery!
 Keep it fresh and chewy with AlDente.

-## AlDente Pro Beta Launch!
+## AlDente Pro 1.0 Launch!
-We are incredibly excited to share with you some big news: AlDente Pro is ready for the first taste tests!

-After months of development, AlDente Pro is finally ready for a limited number of beta testers.

-Thank you very much, we have enough beta testers for now.
-We will keep you up to date, when the final version of AlDente Pro is ready.

-In the meantime, you can find more information about AlDente Pro, all its features, and supported devices on our new website: <https://apphousekitchen.com>

-Greetings from the Kitchen,
+After months of hard work, sweat and countless plates of pasta, we are proud to release the first public version of AlDente Pro.

+Thanks to the incredible support of our beta testers, we can now bring AlDente Pro to everyone.
+You can get it at our new website: [https://apphousekitchen.com]

+The pro version includes many convenient features like Sailing Mode, Heat Protection, Calibration Mode, Shortcuts and many more.
+On top of all that, it has a beautiful new design that gives you access to all important information at a glance.

+If you would like to purchase our app and support further development of both the pro and the free version, head over to [AppHouseKitchen](https://apphousekitchen.com)!

+Your’s truly,

-David and Matthias
+David & Matthias

-AppHouseKitchen

 ## Why do I need this?
 Li-ion and polymer batteries (like the one in your MacBook) last the longest when operating between 20 and 60 percent.
 Keeping your battery at 100% at all times can shorten the lifespan of your MacBook significantly.